cgch19/memory-game/README.md

 ---
 ## Getting Started
-Down here is the link to my Project1 Game and all you have to do is click the link! https://cgch19.github.io/memory-game/
+- Method 1: Down here is the link to my Project1 Game and all you have to do is click the link! https://cgch19.github.io/memory-game/
+- Method 2: Fork and Clone this to your own account and to your machine.
+-  Open up with Index.html file and then open html file with Live Link.

  ---
 #### Next Steps